Skip to main content

 Wilson, who's published a book on the history of Canadian reggae music, says the genre is intrinsically tied to the country and has had "a tremendous effect on the way all music was played in Canada."

-Jamaican migrants brought the sound to Toronto in the 1960s and 1970s, he said, and within years its popularity made it essential for the city's working musicians to know how to play reggae.
+Jamaican immigrants brought the sound to Toronto in the 1960s and 1970s, he said, and within years its popularity made it essential for the city's working musicians to know how to play reggae.

 "I think there's a very compelling argument that there's no Drake and no Weeknd without reggae, that's how foundational this music is to Canadian music at large," he added.

-Wilson suggested Junos organizers seemed to ignore those facts when they decided to sideline the category at next year's ceremony.
+Wilson suggested Junos organizers seemed to ignore that when they decided to sideline the category at next year's ceremony.

-In a letter obtained by The Canadian Press this week, the Junos told committee members of plans to put on "hiatus" reggae recording, children’s album, Christian/gospel album and international album of the year.
+In a letter obtained by The Canadian Press this week, the Junos told committee members of plans to put on "hiatus" reggae recording, children’s album, Christian/gospel album and international album of the year awards.

 Some of those artists had planned to submit their latest albums to categories they now understand won't exist in the work's qualifying year.

-K-Anthony, last year's winner for Christian/gospel album, is one of those artists.
+K-Anthony, the most recent winner for Christian/gospel album, is one of those artists.
 His newest record is set for release in October, which would qualify it for next year's Junos.

-He said removing any specific Junos category reduces the diversity of genres the awards celebrate.
+He said removing any specific Juno category reduces the diversity of genres the awards celebrate.

 Without a nomination, none of that media coverage is certain.

-She also pointed to the incomparable value of Junos Week, an industry event that unfolds in the days leading up to the broadcast.
+She also pointed to the incomparable value of a week of industry events leading up to the main broadcast.

 The Jamaican-Canadian musician, born Shernette Amoy Evans, said she's hopeful the Junos plan a "recalibration" that will find another home for reggae artists.

-"It's shocking for me as well, but I'm not surprised for some reason," she added.
+"It's shocking for me as well, but I'm not surprised," she added.

 "I feel that we do need a little bit of a shift and shakeup."